EverythingsComputer/ShunyaNet-Sentinel/README.md

 -   Periodic polling of RSS feeds
 -   Deduplication and timestamp tracking
--   Handles slow or malformed feeds
+-   Handles slow or malformed feeds (...more work to be done here)

 ## LLM-Based Analysis (Optional)

--   Sends feed items to local LLM endpoint
+-   Sends RSS feed items to local LLM endpoint
 -   Prompt-driven classification, summarization, filtering
--   Works with any OpenAI-compatible `/v1/chat/completions` endpoint
+-   Works with any OpenAI-compatible `/v1/chat/completions` endpoint, designed for LMStudio

 ## Alerting / Signal Generation